Measles in Children

 How do I know if my little one has measles?

-Measles is a lot less common in the UK than it used to be, thanks to the measles, mumps and rubella (MMR) vaccine.
-However, it does still affect children, so it’s worth knowing how to spot it.
+Measles is a lot less common in the UK than it used to be, thanks to the measles, mumps and rubella (MMR) vaccine but it’s worth knowing how to spot it, just in case.

-- Greyish white spots in the mouth and throat
+- greyish white spots in their mouth and throat.

 The most important thing is to make sure they get plenty of good rest.

-- You can also ease their fever, as well as the discomfort of any aches and pains, with a paracetamol-based medicine like CALPOL® Infant Suspension, which is suitable for babies over 2 months, weighing over 4kg and not premature.
+- Try a paracetamol-based medicine that gives them pain relief, like CALPOL® Infant Suspension.
+It’s suitable for babies over 2 months, weighing over 4kg and not premature.